pitambarkhanra/energy_landscape_analysis/Variational_Bayes/README.md

 This code gives you the parameter value for the energy landscape analysis of fMRI data using variational Bayes approximation method.

 [NM: Show usage example in command line format.
 Also, format it very well, by mimicking other examples on github.]

-# Software and packages:
+# Required software and packages:

-- RStudio or any compatible software $+$ *R.matlab package and *tidyr package
+- RStudio or any compatible software
+- *R.matlab package and *tidyr package

-# How to use the coe?
+# How to use the code?

 Open RStudio and run the file `Bayesian_main.R`.